What's the Safest Car Colour?

 Studies indicate that certain colours are far more camouflaged while driving than others.
 During the day, black cars are 12% more likely to be involved in an accident than any other colour.
 This risk increases to 47% more likely during low-light conditions such as dawn or dusk.

 Which Colours Are the Safest?

 If dark cars are more likely to be unseen, it would make sense that brightly coloured vehicles are the safest.
 Research supports this hypothesis, finding that bright yellow is the safest colour for vehicles.
-Don’t worry – we aren’t suggesting that you get your vehicle painted to resemble a reflective banana.
+Don’t worry – we aren’t suggesting that you get your vehicle painted to resemble a construction vest or a radioactive banana.

 The trick is finding a colour that is stylistically pleasing and also high-vis during the majority of road conditions.
 It turns out that silver cars are among the safest, and most popular aesthetically.
 Silver cars reflect light during low-light conditions and are very bright during the day.
 Silver becomes less visible during foggy conditions, so keep this in mind if you live in an area that is predominantly overcast.
 White cars are also quite visible during high and low light conditions, but blend in if it has snowed.